BenSiv/brain-ex/README.md

 - edit with non existent title should create and open it in default editor
 - if subject is passed but not title raise an error to the user (instead of writing to the daily note)
 - parse NULL as empty string for view
+- add update flag to append new content to existing note on add subcommand